 Govt wants implementation of Nicholson report recommendations

-Johannesburg: The writing appears to be on the wall for embattled Cricket South Africa (CSA) chief executive Gerald Majola after Sport Minister Fikile Mbalula on Friday called on the Board to act decisively in implementing all the recommendations of the Nicholson inquiry into the financial affairs of CSA.
+Johannesburg: The writing appears to be on the wall for embattled Cricket South Africa (CSA) chief executive Gerald Majola after Sport Minister Fikile Mbalula today called on the Board to act decisively in implementing all the recommendations of the Nicholson inquiry into the financial affairs of CSA.

 "We stand by its findings and expect the full recommendations of the Nicholson report to be implemented," Mbalula said at a media briefing, threatening that if CSA did not do so, government would show it how to do so.